 We as website owners have to make sure that we make our websites and website content as easy to access as possible.
 When a visitor lands on a website’s home page they’ll want to feel comfortable and in control of their visit.
 They’ll want to be able to quickly and easily find the information they want.
 That means they won’t want to have to figure out how to move around within your website.
 They’ll expect a good design layout and easy to use navigation system that fully accommodates them.

 Many websites that were designed just a few years back weren’t created to function or be viewed on mobile devices, simply because it was perceived there wasn’t the need.
 If your website is relatively old, then it would be worthwhile checking to see whether it is mobile compatible.
-Nowadays a reputable web design company will as standard also create mobile responsive versions of websites they create.
+Nowadays, a reputable web design company such as us Globalgraphics will as standard create mobile responsive versions of every website created.